 The nineteenth century expansion of terracotta works and ganister mines in Deepcar and Stocksbridge attracted Catholic workers, many of them Irish.
 In 1853, a group walked from Deepcar to St Vincent’s mission in Sheffield to request a priest to minister to their community.
 After this the Rev. Michael Burke, a Vincentian, made visits to Deepcar, enabled by the gift in 1856 of a horse from the Duke of Norfolk.
 Fr Burke sent Michael Dillon as a catechist to Deepcar, and in the late 1850s, he was able to acquire a plot of land on Haywood Lane, known as Limefield.
-Here a church was built to the designs of Hadfield & Goldie (figure 1), the builder being George Wade.
+Here a church was built to the designs of Hadfield & Goldie, the builder being George Wade.
 The foundation stone was laid on the Feast of the Assumption (15 August) 1859 by Fr Burke, and in October of the same year St Ann’s (still incomplete) was blessed and informally opened by Fr Burke.
 Building was delayed due to a lack of funding, the shortfall being raised by Fr Burke’s fundraising visits to Dublin in 1860, enabling completion by the end of that year.
 The final cost was £616.

 St Ann’s was served from St Vincent’s until 1875, when it passed to the Diocese of Beverley, with the Rev. Patrick Keating the first secular priest.
 In 1900, under the direction of the Rev. John Carr, a large stone presbytery was built (before this the priest had lived above the sacristy).

-The early appearance of the interior is shown at figure 2.
 After 1918, Deepcar’s Catholic population continued to grow, prompting Fr O’Shea to extend the church and improve facilities.
 A south aisle was built in 1921 from designs by Halton & Fox to commemorate the diamond jubilee of the parish.
 A parish hall followed in the late 1920s.

 The church was radically reordered by John Black of Huddersfield in 1968, with the altar and sanctuary relocated from the east to the north side of the nave.
 A new forward altar, canopy and Blessed Sacrament shrine were introduced.
 The canopy and altar have subsequently been replaced and the altar rails removed.
 The entrance was relocated from the west end to the north side and a window inserted in the original entrance.
 Anthony Tranmer of John Rochford & Partner was later appointed to modify Black’s design; a wider and more open sanctuary was created on the north side with a central aisle to allow movement from all sides.